-If you’re a small business owner who’s taken out a loan to grow your business, you’re probably worried about paying off your business loan—especially with the interest on top.
-We have some good news for you: the interest on your business loan is tax deductible as a business expense.
+If you’re a small business owner who’s taken out a loan to grow your business, you might be worried about paying off your business loan—especially with the interest on top.
+We have some good news for you: The interest on your business loan is tax deductible as a business expense.

 There’s no way around the reality that paying off a small business loan is no fun.
 But there are upsides, too.
 You’re getting to grow your business with this money, and because the loan interest is considered a business expense, the IRS sees the interest on your business loan as tax deductible.

 Well, mostly.
-Before you go running to your accountant, though, you’ll want to make sure that you satisfy all of the requirements for the loan interest to be deductible.
+Before you go running to your accountant, though, you’ll want to make sure that you satisfy all of the requirements for a business loan interest tax deduction.
 There are a few circumstances when interest on business loans isn’t tax deductible, or not entirely, at least.
 So, you’ll want to make sure you’re eligible for the write off.